 Opting for a darker shade of paint, or tiles, behind the shelves is a great way to add interest and dimension to a space, without overwhelming it.

-12. Up the interest with different materials and textures
+16. Up the interest with different materials and textures

 We love the use of dark woods, light stones and glass that make this galley kitchen feel dynamic, well designed and, ultimately, more spacious.

-13. Choose the right sized tiles for your space
+17. Choose the right sized tiles for your space

 When designing a small, galley kitchen, it's important to remember that the size of the tiles you choose can make a big difference to the finish of a space.